-The issuer has acquired indirect exposures for about 27.5% of loans by entering into participation agreements with several highly rated banks that are the lenders of record of those loans, instead of purchasing them directly.
+The issuer has acquired indirect exposures for about 34.5% of loans by entering into participation agreements with several highly rated banks that are the lenders of record of those loans, instead of purchasing them directly.

-Therefore, the transaction is exposed to the counterparty risk of those banks, the risk that they do not comply with its covenants under the participation agreements and the operational risk of relying on them to pass on the cash flow of the loans to the transaction.
+As such, the transaction is exposed to the counterparty risk of those banks, the risk that they do not comply with its covenants under the participation agreements and the operational risk of relying on them to pass on the cash flow of the loans to the transaction.

-All the participation loans relate to single-A-rated lenders of record.
+All the participation loans relate to lenders of record which are rated A1 and above.
 We take this counterparty risk into account in our quantitative analysis.